Music Venue Properties used a £1m secured loan to launch a pioneering initiative bringing grassroots music venues into community ownership.

 'Figuratively Speaking...' invites leading figures from the worlds of culture, finance and impact to discuss the future of the culture and creative sector.

-The literature organisation received investment to expand its programming, develop promotional materials and launch its 10th-anniversary fundraising campaign.
+The literature organisation will expand its programming, develop promotional materials and launch its 10th-anniversary fundraising campaign.

 Learn about the ambitious ideas brought to life through our collaborative innovation programmes.